chauth/confluence_http_authenticator/README.md

 If you have an issue with the authenticator itself, please review the [issues][issues] and then create a new issue if there is no existing issue.
 The authenticator support is provided on a volunteer basis.

+Feel free to contact someone on the team directly if you want to contribute anonymously, submit a security concern, or generallt want to mention something that shouldn't be public.

 More help:

+* v2.2.x of this plugin works with Confluence 5.0.x.
 * v2.1.x of this plugin works with Confluence 4.1.x.
 * v2.0.x of this plugin only works with Confluence 3.5.x-4.0.x.
 For Confluence 3.5.0-3.5.2, you must also install the Confluence patch attached to CONF-22157.
 * v1.7.4 of this plugin (or later version of v1.x before v2.0) is required for Confluence 3.4.x and below.

+*Needs cleanup: The following is partially out-of-date.*

 * If you get the error "The downloaded file is missing an atlassian-plugin.xml", it is because you are trying to install the plugin jar using the Confluence Plugin Repository administrative UI.
 See Installation section for additional information.
-* If you are getting the debug log message "Remote user was null or empty, can not perform authentication", this just means that the REMOTE_USER header is not being populated, which is not an issue with this plugin.
-As a quick check, if using Tomcat, in the AJP Coyote connector configuration part of server.xml, make sure you add tomcatAuthentication="false" or the REMOTE_USER header will not be communicated from Apache mod_jk to the AJP connector (as described in How to Shibbolize Confluence).
+* If you are getting the debug log message "Remote user was null or empty, can not perform authentication", this just means that the `REMOTE_USER` header is not being populated, which is not an issue with this plugin.
+As a quick check, if using Tomcat, in the AJP Coyote connector configuration part of `server.xml`, make sure you add `tomcatAuthentication="false"` or the `REMOTE_USER` header will not be communicated from Apache mod_jk to the AJP connector (as described in How to Shibbolize Confluence).
 However, please use the shibboleth-users@internet2.edu group to get support for that issue.
 * If you're having any trouble configuring Shibboleth or Apache/Tomcat with Shibboleth in-general, please first pose your question(s) on the shibboleth users mailing list.
 * Logout may not work properly.
 A workaround is to alter the logout page to indicate that the user must completely close the browser application to logout.
-Editing the logout page messages can be done in the ConfluenceActionSupport.properties file (/confluence/WEB-INF/classes/com/atlassian/confluence/core/ConfluenceActionSupport.properties).
-ConfluenceActionSupport.properties has the following message properties for the logout page: title.logout, com.atlassian.confluence.user.actions.LogoutAction.action.name, successful.logout.message, and logout.login.again.
+Editing the logout page messages can be done in the ConfluenceActionSupport.properties file (`/confluence/WEB-INF/classes/com/atlassian/confluence/core/ConfluenceActionSupport.properties`).
+ConfluenceActionSupport.properties has the following message properties for the logout page: `title.logout`, `com.atlassian.confluence.user.actions.LogoutAction.action.name`, `successful.logout.message`, and `logout.login.again`.
 A search on any of those should bring you to the right spot.
-While not recommended, you're also able to edit the logout.vm file (/confluence/logout.vm) directly.
-Additionally, you will likely need to update any language packs you've installed (and in Confluence 2.6.0+, ConfluenceActionSupport.properties is embedded within one of the jars in Confluence, so you may need to extract it to find the properties you need to update and then just create a ConfluenceActionSupport.properties that overrides those properties or create a new language pack where those properties are changed).
+While not recommended, you're also able to edit the `logout.vm` file (`/confluence/logout.vm`) directly.
+Additionally, you will likely need to update any language packs you've installed (and in Confluence 2.6.0+, `ConfluenceActionSupport.properties` is embedded within one of the jars in Confluence, so you may need to extract it to find the properties you need to update and then just create a ConfluenceActionSupport.properties that overrides those properties or create a new language pack where those properties are changed).
 * There may be an issue in v1.0 using the current authenticator with Confluence massive running with more than one node (CONF-9040) in which there is a unique constraint exception being thrown from Hibernate/Oracle when the user gets autocreated.
-The reason may be that the authenticator is being called at the same time by both nodes in when userManager.getUser() for the thread on server1 returns null and the userManager.getUser() is called for the thread on server2 which also returns null.
-The way this could be coded around is to do a try catch around createUser() and ignore unique constraint errors, however it doesn't seem right that the authenticator is being called on both servers for a single login, so this was logged as a bug in confluence.
+The reason may be that the authenticator is being called at the same time by both nodes in when `userManager.getUser()` for the thread on server1 returns null and the `userManager.getUser()` is called for the thread on server2 which also returns null.
+The way this could be coded around is to do a try catch around `createUser()` and ignore unique constraint errors, however it doesn't seem right that the authenticator is being called on both servers for a single login, so this was logged as a bug in confluence.
 Please click on the link above and vote on this issue if you are getting unique constraint exceptions from the authenticator when using massive.
 * Migrating from os_user schema to atlassian-user schema (see How to Improve User Search Performance) will fail if you've used v1.0 of this authenticator to autocreate users, since it creates users with null passwords.
 Even though the Confluence API supports creating users with null passwords, there was a bug in earlier versions of Confluence that cause Confluence to fail migration of these users (CONF-9117).
 The two workarounds provided by Atlassian support are to arbitrarily set a password with those users that have null passwords prior to the migration (via SQL update) (this works, but it is a little scary since you are giving a password hash field an arbitrary value, and this value is migrated also to the users table in the schema) or upgrade to the latest version of Confluence that fixes this problem (2.5.8 and 2.6.x+).
-* Versions v1.5-v1.6 did not support local Confluence authentication because of use of the ShibLoginFilter introduced in v1.5.
+* Versions v1.5-v1.6 did not support local Confluence authentication because of use of the `ShibLoginFilter` introduced in v1.5.
 This was fixed in v1.7.
 Please note the security issues that can result by using local authN and self-registration.
 See the Security section of this document.

 ### How to Turn on Debug Logging